Sorted header abstract pattern

 Reading time: 5 minutes

-Using buy now pay later (BNPL) like Afterpay or Zip to smooth out payments might sound like a good idea, but there are risks.
+Using buy now pay later (BNPL) loans like Afterpay or Zip to smooth out payments might sound like a good idea, but there are risks.
 Will you be able to keep up with payments if you’re juggling a few?
-(One of our tips is to use it for big purchases and not juggle too many.)

-That said, one in five said they use credit cards to pay off their BNPL, so this debt may end up on cards anyway.
+One in five surveyed said they use credit cards to pay off their BNPL, so this debt may end up on cards anyway.
 That’s a worry.

 “I don’t use it, but I invest in it, since everyone’s using it,” said another.
 “I would 100% get in trouble if I use it.”